A Culture of Learning

 The Annual Event for Professional Development Professionals (PDPs)

-Once again, CLEAA’s 2019 value-packed program promises to deliver something to please all stakeholders in legal education.
 CLEAA’s central theme this year is the importance of a healthy culture both in the learning sphere and in the workplace.

-As always, the Conference will showcase what’s new in the world of CPD and offer you multiple opportunities to learn new techniques to add to your toolkit and return to the office with new skills.
+The Conference will showcase what’s new in the world of CPD and offer you multiple opportunities to learn new techniques to add to your toolkit and return to the office with new skills.

 Whether you are looking for inspiration, fresh ideas, professional enhancement or simply to connect with like-minded peers, CLEAA’s 2019 National Conference has something to offer you.